SummaryRead the full fact sheet

 Otoplasty surgery takes around one to three hours, depending on the complexity.
 You may have a local anaesthetic and sedation, but some people prefer a general anaesthetic.
 Children are usually administered general anaesthetic.

 - The fold of skin behind the ear is cut to expose the underlying cartilage.

-- The surgeon removes the excess cartilage.
+- The medical practitioner removes the excess cartilage.
 In some cases, the cartilage is remodelled.
-For example, the surgeon may reshape the cartilage by folding it back and stitching it in place.
+For example, the medical practitioner may reshape the cartilage by folding it back and stitching it in place

 - Incisions (cuts) are closed with stitches.

 Your ears will be covered with dressings and bandages to protect and support them after surgery.

 All surgery carries some degree of risk.
 Some of the possible complications of otoplasty include:

 - infection – that may require treatment with antibiotics or further surgery in some cases

 - allergic reaction to sutures, dressings or antiseptic solutions

 - the formation of a large blood clot (haematoma) beneath an incision site, which may require drainage